 Common signs you may have Tuberous Breasts:

-- Flat appearance to top half of breast (upper breast pole)
+- Flat appearance to the top half of breast (upper breast pole)

-- Breast tissue appears to project into the nipple
+- The breast tissue appears to project into the nipple

 - You have small, unevenly developed breasts